Shoah (film): Critical response

+Memory of the World status

+In 2023, UNESCO added the restored 35mm negative of Shoah, along with 200 hours of interviews recorded on audio cassette, to the Memory of the World international register, recognising it as globally important heritage.

 Home media

-In 2000, it was released on VHS and in 2010 on DVD.
+In 2000, the film was released on VHS, and in 2010 on DVD.
 Lanzmann's 350 hours of raw footage, along with the transcripts, are available on the website of the United States Holocaust Memorial Museum.
 The entire 566-minute film was digitally restored and remastered by The Criterion Collection over 2012–13 in 2K resolution, from the original 16 mm negatives.
 The monaural audio track was remastered without compression.
 A Blu-ray edition in three disks was then produced from these new masters, including three additional films by Lanzmann.

 Legacy

 Lanzmann released four feature-length films based on unused material shot for Shoah.
 The first three are included as bonus features in the Criterion Collection DVD and Blu-ray release of the film.
 All four are included in the Masters of Cinema Blu-ray release of the film.